zone117x/docs.konghq.com/app/gateway/2.8.x/install-and-run/helm-quickstart-enterprise.md

 toc: false
 ---

-This guide will show you how to install {{site.base_gateway}} with Helm.
+This guide shows you how to quickly install {{site.base_gateway}} with Helm.
 This guide supports using [Docker Desktop Kubernetes](https://docs.docker.com/desktop/kubernetes/), or [Kind](https://kind.sigs.k8s.io/).
-The instructions in this guide will set up a Kubernetes cluster running Kong Gateway that you will viewable using [nip.io](https://nip.io).
+The cluster installed in this guide will be immediately accessible using [nip.io](https://nip.io)

 The {{site.base_gateway}} software is governed by the [Kong Software License Agreement](https://konghq.com/kongsoftwarelicense/).